VILLASframework/documentation/doc/node/config/Nodes.md

 # Nodes {#node-config-nodes}

 The node section is a **directory** of nodes (clients) which are connected to the VILLASnode instance.
-The directory is indexed by the name of the node:
+The directory is indexed by the name of the node

+# Example {#node-config-nodes-example}

 ```
 nodes = {